 The features of the new iPhone and other technological clicks

-Bogota, 15 Sep.
-These are the top tech news of the week in America.
+Bogotá, Sep 15 (EFE).- These are the main technological news of the week in America.

 1. The “new, new” of the iPhone 14